The Blueskins: Career

 The band spent much of 2006 writing new material and showcasing it to fans across the country.
 In the summer their 2003 single "Change My Mind" was featured on a television advertisement for Lynx shower gel.
 It generated considerable interest in the single, leading it to be re-released.
 Despite the interest from fans, the band's record label did not push the single and it received limited airplay.
 Finding themselves unable to market the band, and choosing to concentrate on their more commercial signings, Domino Records parted company with The Blueskins, leaving them on the lookout for a new label.

 The band spent the latter months of 2006 touring their new songs and writing new material.
 At the end of the year they played a small gig in their local pub in Gawthorpe, inviting friends to take to the stage and perform with them.
 After writing new tunes and touring the UK for two years with the new line-up, they decided to disband in April 2008.

-Following the split, Ryan Spendlove, the singer and frontman of The Blueskins decided to go solo and formed his own style of acoustic blues/folk.
+Following the split, Ryan Spendlove, the singer and frontman of The Blueskins started solo career.
 In January 2011 he signed a record deal with Candyrat Records in the United States where he recorded his first solo album in three days titled "Fable" which was released on 5 April 2011.
+Spendlove recorded all the tracks in three days in a live studio setting during the sessions in Chicago and Milwaukee.
+In 2012 his follow up, In Another World, was released again on the CandyRat Records label.